 A book of joy in the midst of suffering, Philippians is a treasure for any believer.
 These lessons consist of rich commentary and are paired with observation and application questions.
-Full of historical context and careful interpretation, each study is designed to be completed in 20 minutes.
+Full of historical context and careful interpretation.

 Philippians is an in-depth study of the entire book, broken up into 12 studies.

 5 Have this mind among yourselves, which is yours in Christ Jesus, 6 who, though he was in the form of God, did not count equality with God a thing to be grasped, 7 but emptied himself, by taking the form of a servant, being born in the likeness of men.
 8 And being found in human form, he humbled himself by becoming obedient to the point of death, even death on a cross.
 9 Therefore God has highly exalted him and bestowed on him the name that is above every name, 10 so that at the name of Jesus every knee should bow, in heaven and on earth and under the earth, 11 and every tongue confess that Jesus Christ is Lord, to the glory of God the Father.

 1. What “mind among yourselves” is Paul wanting for the Philippians?

 2. What was Christ’s mindset about equality with God?

 3. What did Jesus do in human form?